Elippsis007/football_shelf_m3/README.md

     <h2 align="center"><img src="https://github.com/Elippsis007/football_shelf_m3/blob/main/static/images/website_images/Add%20Book%20Page.png?raw=true"></h2>

    #### Admin Features:
--   Only the Admin can edit/delete all books and genres on the site, otherwise the content must belong to the session user in order for it to be edited or deleted.
+-   Only the Admin can edit/delete all genres on the site, otherwise the content must belong to the session user in order for it to be edited or deleted.

     <h2 align="center"><img src="https://github.com/Elippsis007/football_shelf_m3/blob/main/static/images/website_images/Manage%20Genres.png?raw=true"></h2>

    #### Register / Log In / Log Out page:

--   The register/log in/log out pages share the same layout and style, each have input fields for usernames and passwords. provide the same functionality.
+-   The register/log in/log out pages share the same layout and style, each have input fields for usernames and passwords and provide the same functionality.
 -   The register page asks users to input a username and password they wish to use for accessing the site.
 Once these are provided and submitted they are then added to an external database.
 -   Log In page asks the users to input their credentials from registration to give access to their user page and other pages to the website.